biobricks/commitdb/README.md

 # ToDo

+Change from uuid to: Hash of data + meta (including prev).
+The tail will seed the hash with a uuid.

 * implement nextStream
 * write better tests
 * implement hooks
 * implement counts
 * implement rewrite (change the contents of a commit)

+## Future

+* Signed commits?

 # Hooks